microsoft/rag-experiment-accelerator/README.md

 ### Pitfalls

-This section outlines common gotchas or pitfalls that engineers/developers/data scientists may encounter while working with RAG Experiment Accelrator.
+This section outlines common gotchas or pitfalls that engineers/developers/data scientists may encounter while working with RAG Experiment Accelerator.

 #### Azure Authentication and Authorization